justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 - Historical chronicles
 - Herbal and medical texts

-**Literacy:** Perhaps 20-30% literacy in cities, under 10% in rural areas.
-Most learning is oral, apprenticeship-based.
-Reading is specialized skill.
+**Literacy**: Perhaps 20-30% literacy in cities, under 10% in rural areas.
+However, most learning is oral and apprenticeship-based.
+Village governance operates through spoken debate at community gatherings where decisions are made collectively.
+Reading is a specialized skill, but political participation doesn't require it - citizens vote through show of hands, voice votes, or marking stones.
+Literate community members read official documents aloud at gatherings.

 **Cultural Attitude:** Books are treasured objects, often family heirlooms.
 Lending books is sign of deep trust.
 Damaging someone's book is serious offense.